BFauber/R-Customer-Brand-Preferences/README.md

 Predict customer preferences for a laptop brand based on other demographic data.

 <OL>
-<LI> Provided with a complete set of customer demographic data and laptop brand preferences
+<LI> Provided with a complete set of customer demographic data and laptop brand preferences.

-<LI> Build, cross-validate, and refine classification models on the training dataset
+<LI> Build, cross-validate, and refine classification models on the training dataset.

-<LI> Test the refined classification models on hold-out data to further validate the models
+<LI> Test the refined classification models on hold-out data to further validate the models.

-<LI> Apply the best model(s) to new demographic data and predict customer preference for a certain brand of laptop (Acer or Sony)
+<LI> Apply the best model(s) to new demographic data and predict customer preference for a certain brand of laptop (Acer or Sony).

 </OL>